WorkshopVTI-HOWEST/cyber-security-challenge/README.md

     - Basically saying the username is admin.
     - Refering to the robots.txt file.

+2. On the robots.txt file there is a url: /keepthishidden

+3. On the /keepthishidden url there is a hint refering to their localstorage where they will find the /topsecret page.

-2. When loggin in with the wrong credentials, there should be a hint on what decrypting algoritm to use.
+4. When loggin in with the wrong credentials, there should be a hint on what decrypting algoritm to use.

-3. There is a /topsecret page.
+5. There is a /topsecret page.
 On that page there is a base64 decrypted password.